1. Cut an 85mm (3 3/8") hole in the panel and allow for 55mm (2 3/16") of clearance behind the panel.

 5. Securely fasten the GPS antenna, preferably outside so that it has a clear view of the sky, and connect the antenna cable to the socket in the back of the gauge.
 DO NOT CUT THE CABLE.

 6. After turning the power on allow the gauge to sample the satellite signal for 1 minute.
-The needle on the gauge indicates the SOG (Speed Over Ground) when vehicle is moving.
-When the vehicle is stationary the LCD screen displays the accumulative kilometres travelled and is stored in the unit even when the unit is powered off.
-While vehicle is not moving all the data is frozen, so the compass cannot be used as a reference until the boat begins to move again and the signal is recovered.
+The gauge will show speed in knots SOG (speed Over Ground) and the compass COG (Compass Over Ground) only when the vehicle is moving.
+Important Note:- COG is not the same as heading as heading will vary depending on wind/tide etc whereas COG is the actual path you are travelling over the earth.
+While the vehicle is not moving all the data is frozen, so the compass cannot be used as a reference until the boat begins to move again and the signal is recovered.

 7. All data is for reference only and should not be trusted as the sole navigation source

-Tenet Waterproof Nautical Marine Analogue GPS Speedometer In MPH/KPH
+Tenet Waterproof Nautical Marine Digital GPS Speedometer In MPH/KPH/Knots With A Compass

 Tags: gps speedos